 The POC-3 testnet launched January 2019 and includes the GRANDPA consensus algorithm.

 POC-4 launched April 2019 and brought new staking features that make running a validator on Polkadot more secure and customizable.

 How do I get testnet DOT? keyboard_arrow_rightThe current Polkadot testnet is Westend.
 From Polkadot-JS, you can switch to the Westend network, then create an account.
 Once you have saved your password, you can obtain your address by clicking on the icon to copy your address to the clipboard.
 Then post "!drip ADDRESS" to the Westend Faucet Element channel.

 How can I join the community? keyboard_arrow_right

 How can I help support Polkadot? keyboard_arrow_rightThere are many ways you can contribute to the Polkadot community.
 Whether you want to install and test Polkadot, join our Ambassador program, host a meet-up in your city, or contribute to the online community, simply join our social media channels to get started!
-The Riot channel or Reddit is a great place to start!
+The Element channel or Reddit is a great place to start!

 Who is building Polkadot? keyboard_arrow_right